 Our environmental programs and initiatives aim to ensure our actions today do not have a long-term permanent impact on local ecosystems.
-As well, through our reclamation activities, we re-establish native vegetation and wildlife habitats similar to those that existed prior to disturbance and are consistent with the natural variability found in the region.
+As well, through our reclamation activities, our goal is to return disturbed land to a capability equivalent to that which existed prior to mining activity.
+This includes re-establishing native vegetation and wildlife habitats that are consistent with the natural variability found in the region.

 Syncrude uses pre-development conditions as a guide in closure planning and towards creating a landscape for wildlife to return.
 A number of inputs guide our reclamation, including the range of vegetation diversity prior to disturbance.
 We also use Habitat Suitability Index modelling as a tool to compare the capability of the pre-development landscape to that of our reclaimed sites for key indicator species.

 We employ the principles of the mitigation hierarchy in all aspects of wildlife management from planning through construction, operation to closure, and use this hierarchy to reduce negative effects on all wildlife, including Species at Risk and Species of Cultural Significance.

 It is important to demonstrate that our land reclamation practices are creating productive habitats for local species to return, including those of traditional value to Indigenous communities.
 We utilize a number of monitoring techniques such as visual observations, capture and release of birds, acoustic and ultrasonic recordings, motion-activated cameras, and track plates to detect and document the diversity of wildlife using reclaimed land.
 Due to COVID restrictions in 2020, bird banding and wildlife monitoring on reclaimed areas were not carried out, however cameras continued to be utilized in a limited capacity.